thewoolleyman/gitrflow/README.md

 **(unimplemented)**

-`rflow update`: For master, does a pull.
-For feature branches, pulls the current feature branch from the remote, then rebases it onto the tip of the upstream branch (currently, only master is supported as an upstream).
+`rflow update`: For feature branches, pulls the current feature branch from the remote, then rebases it onto the tip of the upstream branch (currently, only master is supported as an upstream).
+For master and all other non-feature branches, does a pull.
+Always first verifies local working copy is clean with no unpushed changes.

 ## Feature Branch Commands